 At the time of check-in, students should report to the front desk in the Residence Hall.
-At that time, keys will be issued and the resident will be given the opportunity to review the room condition form (an electronic record) for their room.
+At that time, a mail key will be issued, the student's ID card will be programmed for room and building access, and the resident will be given the opportunity to review the room condition form (an electronic record) for their room.
 The room condition form notes the condition of the room and its contents (furniture, etc.).
 Students should notify a resident assistant at the time of check-in if they notice damages in the room or apartment that are not noted on the room condition form.